linode/docs/docs/guides/applications/configuration-management/cloud-init/install-and-update-software-with-cloud-init/index.md

 ---
 slug: install-and-update-software-with-cloud-init
-title: "Use Cloud-init to Install and Update Software on New Servers"
+title: "Use Cloud-Init to Install and Update Software on New Servers"
-description: 'Learn how you can use cloud-init to upgrade and install software automatically when initializing new servers.'
+description: "Learn how you can use cloud-init to upgrade and install software automatically when initializing new servers."
-og_description: 'Learn how you can use cloud-init to upgrade and install software automatically when initializing new servers.'
 keywords: ['cloud-init','cloudinit','apt','yum']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ["Nathaniel Stickman"]
-published: 2023-09-15
+published: 2023-11-15
 modified_by:
   name: Nathaniel Stickman
 external_resources: